The Grand Tour (album)

 The Grand Tour is an album by the American country music artist George Jones, released in 1974 as his fifth album for Epic Records.
 It peaked at #11 on the Billboard Country Albums chart and contained the hit title track, which reached a peak of #1 in August 1974.
+It is Jones’ 50th Album Release.

 Background

 When Jones left Musicor for Epic Records in 1971, he had been on the downswing of a remarkably successful decade when his name was a fixture on the Billboard country singles chart.
 By the end of the decade, the singer was unhappy with the sloppy production quality of his records and had signed with Epic in the hopes that producer Billy Sherrill could re-establish his music.
 However, after three albums with Sherrill, Jones still had not scored a solo number one (he had gone to the top of the charts in 1973 with "We're Gonna Hold On", a duet with his then-wife Tammy Wynette).
 Indeed, Jones had not had a number one song since the ballad "Walk Through This World With Me" in 1967.
 As Jones biographer Bob Allen details in his book George Jones: The Life and Times of a Honky Tonk Legend, the singer's success paled in comparison to Wynette's, who had scored nine number one hits between 1967 and 1971: "In 1972, Tammy's Greatest Hits LP was certified gold when it sold more than half a million copies – far more than George's albums had ever sold.
 Everyone could now see that George was running the risk of becoming a mere musical appendage to his younger and ever more famous wife."